 SOME LIKE IT HOT hasn’t dated a bit since 1959, when it convulsed and titillated audiences, slayed critics and made prudes and censors sputter out their frustration at pulpit and garden club.
-Director Billy Wilder and his writer pal (fellow demon) I.A.L.
+Director Billy Wilder and his fellow demon writer pal I.A.L.
 Diamond pushed naughtiness as far as they could get away with in double entendres, cross-dressing, peekaboo costumes and satirizing of conventional morality.

 David O. Selznick warned Wilder: “You mean you’re going to have machine guns, bullets, dead bodies–and then gags?
 You can’t make it work, Billy.
 Blood and jokes do not mix.”

 That it holds up so well almost six decades later is a testament to the skills of all involved, from the sleek look of Charles Lang’s b&w cinematography, the costumes, editing and sound, the music, the blizzard of wit, the perfect casting.
 Marilyn Monroe: impossible to work with, impeccable results.
-Tony Curtis: on a helluva roll—Sweet Smell Of Success, The Defiant Ones—putting to rest he was lightweight.
-His Cary Grant send up is priceless.
+Tony Curtis: on a roll—Sweet Smell Of Success, The Defiant Ones—putting to rest he was lightweight: his Cary Grant send up is priceless.
 Jack Lemmon: what can you say—except ‘Daphne’.
 It’s as good a comic role as ever came down the pike.

 Caught an Oscar for Costume Design; nominations for Actor (Lemmon), Director, Screenplay, Art Direction and Cinematography.
-Charlton Heston won for his very good work in Ben-Hur (it swept everything its chariots could get close to) but Jack-‘Her’, a bass-thumping fake-flapper who does a mean tango (with rose-in-teeth) beats brawny, suffering Chuck back to the galleys.
+Charlton Heston won for his very good work in Ben-Hur (that epic swept everything its chariots could get close to) but Jack-‘Her’, a bass-thumping fake-flapper who does a mean tango (with rose-in-teeth) beats brawny, suffering Chuck back to the galleys.
 ‘Jerry/Daphne’ is flustered, cynical, horny and hopeful—“Nobody’s perfect.”